devatiq/revix-reviews/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2.6 =
+IMPORTANT: Google has deprecated the old Places API.
+This version migrates to the new Places API (New).
+You MUST enable "Places API (New)" in Google Cloud Console for Google Reviews to continue working.
+Legacy API users will need to update their settings.

 = 1.2.0 =
 Major update: Adds Google Reviews support and display shortcodes.
 Please configure your Google API Key and Place ID in settings to enable.